 OOONO: FAQs about radar detectors

-They are illegal to use in the following: Belgium, Bulgaria, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Spain, and Sweden.
+The countries in which radar detectors are illegal to use is the following: Belgium, Bulgaria, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Spain, and Sweden.

 The penalties can be harsh if you’re caught using such a thing and/or related devices in some European countries.
 In France for instance, you can face a fine of up to 1,500 Euros as well as confiscation of the device.
 Penalties in Spain and Italy are also pretty severe.
-In the UK though, you can legally buy and use such products, but it’s always a good idea to keep an eye on future legislation.
+In the UK though, you can legally buy and use such products, but it’s always a good idea to keep an eye on future legislation and keep it at home when doing continental road trips.

 Sign up to the Parkers Newsletter to keep up to date with more of the latest reviews, news, and recommendations from the Parkers team.